-Professor of Church History and Doctrine, Brigham Young University s I have taught marriage and family courses and read papers in which students recount their relationships with their parents, it has become obvious over the years that anger, if uncontrolled, can be a great destroyer of marriage and family relationships.
+Professor of Church History and Doctrine, Brigham Young University and read papers in which students recount their relationships with their parents, it has become obvious over the years that anger, if uncontrolled, can be a great destroyer of marriage and family relationships.
 The sin of anger (see Joseph Smith Translation, Ephesians 4:26) not only harms relationships but also corrodes character.